hbirhanu10/INST126-FINAL-PROJECT/README.md

 - `if __name__ == '__main__':`
 - This conditional ensures that the game starts only if the script is run as the main program, not when imported as a module in another script.
 It calls the `game()` function to start the game.

-How to Run the Game
+How to Run the Game:

 The game will start with the on-screen instructions:
 - The game will display a series of underscores representing the letters of the word to be guessed.
 - Players take turns entering letters.
 Type a letter and press Enter.